Senator Calls Out ‘Cowardly’ Colleagues for Doing Nothing After Mass Shootings

-After at least 26 people were killed and 20 were injured on Sunday during a mass shooting at a church in a small town outside of San Antonio, Texas, Democratic Senator Chris Murphy issued a statement blasting his “cowardly” colleagues in Congress for doing “absolutely nothing” to prevent gun violence.
+After at least 26 people were killed and 20 were injured on Sunday during a mass shooting at a church in a small town outside of San Antonio, Texas, Democratic senator Chris Murphy issued a statement blasting his “cowardly” colleagues in Congress for doing “absolutely nothing” to prevent gun violence.

 Around 11:20 a.m. on Sunday, 26-year-old Devin P. Kelly opened fire at First Baptist Church in Sutherland Springs, Texas, a town with a population of only 400.
 The attack quickly became the deadliest shooting at a place of worship in modern U.S. history, as well as the deadliest in modern Texas history.
 It came a little over a month after a shooting at a music festival in Las Vegas left 59 dead and more than 500 wounded.